OJB-Quantum/Quantum-Native-Magnetism/README.md

 - Short-Depth Trotter (NISQ and Near-Term Quantum)
 ```

-One of the best techniques to implement for NISQ systems can be achieved with the following:
+Three of the best techniques to implement for NISQ systems can be achieved with the following:
 - QITE implemented with quantum error mitigation on as many qubits as possible.
 - Stochastic Schrödinger‑equation-discretization-implemented near-term quantum computer with error correction or error mitigation.
 - Quantum-metropolis-sampling-implemented near-term quantum computer with error correction or error mitigation.